samm82/WorshipList/README.md

 2) Each section (chorus, verse, bridge, etc.) is on a new line, with the first entry being the entry name and a colon. (eg. "V/Ch:")
 3) The longest section name (currently) is the length of "Bridge 2:" when implemented in Word.
 4) Any chord with a bass note has a space after the slash. (eg. "D/ F#")
+5) Any chords wrapped in parentheses are meant to have a smaller text size.

 ## Contents